Avery County Schools Ameriflex FSA 2026-2027

 My spouse is enrolled in an Health Savings Account (HSA), am I eligible for an FSA?
 As a married couple, one spouse cannot be enrolled in a Medical Reimbursement FSA at the same time the other opens or contributes to an HSA.

 How do Dependent Care Account (DCA) funds work and when do they need to be used?
 Dependent Care Accounts are like FSA accounts and allow you to request reimbursement up to your current balance.
 However, you cannot receive more reimbursement than what has been deducted from your pay.
-It’s important to note that any remaining funds in your DCA account must be utilized before the deadline.
+Any remaining funds in your DCA account must be utilized before the deadline.
 Failure to use all allotted funds in the DCA account will result in a “Use It or Lose It” scenario.

-What is the difference between pre and post-tax benefits?
+What is the difference between pre- and post-tax benefits?
 Pre-tax benefit contributions are taken from an employee’s paycheck before state and federal taxes are applied.
 Post-tax benefit contributions are paid after taxes are deducted.
 It’s important to note that some coverages may still be subject to taxes even if paid for through pre-tax deduction or employee contribution.

 YOU CAN MAKE THE FOLLOWING BENEFIT ELECTIONS DURING THE ANNUAL ENROLLMENT PERIOD: